 Japanese macaques occupy the forested mountains and highlands in northern Japan.
 They succeed in winter temperatures that go as low as -15 degrees Celsius and are in the snow for about a meter deep!
 Left.
 Japanese macaques are more commonly known as snow monkeys – and you can often see pictures of bathing in hot heat pools in Japan to stay warm in winter, often funnily enough, snow monkeys learned the joys of heat bathing in the 1950s.

-They became so fond of an immersion that they became a danger to people in their own pools.
+They became so fond of immersion that they became a danger to people in their own pools.
 To counteract this, snow monkeys have created their own pool!
 So if someone asks you where you can see snow monkeys in Japan, you can tell them a lot more!

 In order to take advantage of the fruit bodies in the forest environment, most monkeys have adapted to an arboreal lifestyle.
-Many arboreal forests have long, slender limbs, long fingers and legs, and toes, and long retrospective tails to help the monkeys get to the front of the treetop without getting taller on the ground.
+Many arboreal forests have long, slender limbs, long fingers and legs, toes, and long retrospective tails to help the monkeys get to the front of the treetop without getting taller on the ground.
 However, this is not true of all monkeys.

 Other Recommended Reading